Problems with SZZ and Features: An empirical study of the state of practice of defect prediction data collection: Threats to Validity

 \section{Threats to Validity}

 Due to the scope of our empirical study, there are many threats to the validity of our findings.
-We discuss the construct validity, internal validity, external validity, and reliability as separately, as suggested by Runeson and H\"{o}st~\cite{Runeson2008}.
+We discuss the construct validity, internal validity, external validity, and reliability as separately, as suggested by \cite{Runeson2008}.